-As discussed in Note 2, if certain financial targets are achieved by Willdan Energy Solutions over the annual period ending on the last day of the Company's second fiscal quarter in 2011, one additional purchase price payment will be paid.
-The remaining payment cannot exceed \$2.8 million, which is the \$6.2 million maximum earn-out payments per the purchase agreement, less the earn-out amounts paid through the date hereof.
+As discussed in Note 2, certain financial targets were achieved by Willdan Energy Solutions over the twelve month period ending on the last day of the Company's second fiscal quarter in 2011, which resulted in an earn-out payment being due.
+The remaining payment of \$2.7 million is expected to be paid in August 2011.